Last Updated on

 Avoid school vacation time

-Since you’re going on an adult getaway in Disney World, you are luckier than families planning a trip to Disney – you can actually avoid visiting during school holidays!
+Since you’re planning a Disney World getaway for grown-ups, you are luckier than families planning a trip to Disney – you can actually avoid visiting during school holidays!
 Make sure to check U.S. vacation times before you book anything, and avoid universal holidays such as the Christmas and Easter break at all costs.
 If you are able to visit during off season, say in November or March, and on weekdays instead of weekends – perfect!
 You’ll beat the crowds, get better rates for accommodation and have a much more enjoyable experience all around, and this being Florida, the weather will still be pleasant.

 Plan wisely where you’ll stay